ianhansborough/programming-notes/README.md

 # js-notes
-My personal compilation of helpful js notes and examples.
+My personal compilation of helpful notes on a variety of Javascript utilities.